Bodysurfing for beginners: Know before you go out there

 Top Tips for bodysurfing

-Some would say bodysurfing, surfing and any sort of ocean water sport starts in the ocean, but it is the preparation before you enter the ocean that will ultimately decide how successful you are at the sport.stretching like with any physical activity is really important
+Some would say bodysurfing, surfing and any sort of ocean water sport starts in the ocean, but it is the preparation before you enter

 From your costume to your fins always make sure you have your equipment is in good order malfunctions can either be

-Before you head in, take 5-10 minutes to inspect what is out in front of you.
+Before you head out, take 5-10 minutes to inspect what is out in front of you.
 You would not cross a road without looking, so don’t go into the ocean without inspecting what you are about to walk into.
 Keep an eye out and be aware of the below dangers

 Set Waves and high surf